Best 380 ACP Ammo 2026: Top 7 Self-Defense Loads Ranked (Federal HST, Hornady, Speer Gold Dot) header image

 Federal Punch 85gr851,000 fps12.1"0.545"$0.55-0.75

 Reading the table: Penetration should fall between 12-18" (FBI protocol).
-Three loads achieve this: Federal HST 99gr, Speer Gold Dot 90gr, and Federal Punch 85gr.
-The remaining loads penetrate 10-11", adequate for civilian carry scenarios with light clothing but below FBI minimums through heavy barriers.
+Lucky Gunner's denim data puts Federal HST 99gr, Speer Gold Dot 90gr, and Federal Punch 85gr in that window, but Federal's own catalog lists .380 HST below 12 inches through heavy clothing.
+The remaining loads penetrate 10-11" in Lucky Gunner's test, adequate for civilian carry scenarios with light clothing but below FBI minimums through heavy barriers.
 Data source: Lucky Gunner Labs.

 What 380 ACP Ammo to Avoid